gsgrattan/Symphonic-Tunneling-TFIM/README.md

     arbitrary to the machine used to collect the data and the number of cores it had. this can be changed but it should remain relatively large to limit the impacts of aliasing.

+    - I have commented out the section that saves the data, comment it back if you want

-    - The output datafiles are pickled pandas dataframe objects and are stored by default in a directory with the path `Symphonic_Tunneling-TFIM/data/`, I have provided an empty `data/` directory for convenience.
+    - When turned on, the output datafiles are pickled pandas dataframe objects and are stored by default in a directory with the path `Symphonic_Tunneling-TFIM/data/`, an empty directory `data` has been provided for convenience
 </p>

 <h3> `src/tfim_st.py` </h3>